-In this perspective, the classical approaches such as CS, structured low-rank Hankel matrix approaches, etc. have two fundamental limitations.
+In this perspective, the classical approaches such as CS, structured low-rank Hankel matrix approaches, etc., have two fundamental limitations.
 First, the choice of the underlying frame (and its dual) is based on top-down design principles.
-For example, most of wavelet theory has been developed around the edge-adaptive basis representations such as curvelet [205], contourlet [206], etc., whose design principle is based on top-down mathematical modeling.
-Moreover, the search for the sparse index set I for the case of compressed sensing is usually done using a computationally expensive optimization framework.
+For example, most of wavelet theory has been developed around the edge-adaptive basis representations such as curvelet [203], contourlet [204], etc., whose design principle is based on top-down mathematical modeling.
+Moreover, the search for the sparse index set I for the case of CS is usually done using a computationally expensive optimization framework.
 The following section shows that these limitations of classical representation learning approaches can be largely overcome by deep learning approaches.

-2) Deep Neural Networks as Combinatorial Representation Learning: The recent theory of deep convolutional framelets claims that a deep neural network can be interpreted as a framelet representation, whose frame basis is learned from the training data [207].
-Moreover, a recent follow-up study [208] showed how this frame representation can be automatically adapted to various input signals in a real-time manner.
+2) Deep Neural Networks as Combinatorial Representation Learning: The recent theory of deep convolutional framelets claims that a deep NN can be interpreted as a framelet representation, whose frame basis is learned from the training data [205].
+Moreover, a recent follow-up study [206] showed how this frame representation can be automatically adapted to various input signals in a real-time manner.